 Home to fertile farmland and wine country, the Tamworth region in northern NSW is a treat for the tastebuds.
 Sample cool-climate wines, indulge in paddock-to-plate dining and relax over lunch at heritage pubs.
 You can even catch your own rainbow trout at the Arc-en-Ciel Trout Farm.

-From the fertile Liverpool Plains around Gunnedah and Quirindi to the New England high country vineyards around Uralla is one of Australia’s richest agricultural regions.
-The produce is showcased at the 10-day Taste Tamworth Festival in April and in many restaurants in Tamworth and surrounds.
+With the Liverpool Plains around Gunnedah and Quirindi, and New England High Country vineyards around Uralla, the Tamworth area is one of Australia’s richest agricultural regions.
+Local produce is showcased at farmers markets and the Taste Tamworth Festival in April.

-You’ll relish hearty meals in classic pubs throughout the region as well.
+Then there’s historic pubs serving up hearty meals.
 The Pig and Tinder Box in Tamworth dates back to 1848.
-On the way to Quirindi, stop off at 1838-built Currabubula Pub & Cafe.
-For inviting beer gardens, visit the 1860 Peel Inn in Nundle and the 1881 Top Pub in Uralla.
+On the way to Quirindi, stop off at the 1838-built Currabubula Pub & Cafe.
+For great beer gardens, visit the 1860-built Peel Inn in Nundle and the 1881-built Top Pub in Uralla.

 Tamworth is part of the acclaimed New England wine region.
-Northeast of Tamworth is enticing Uralla, where you can enjoy cellar doors and vineyard restaurants at Merilba Estate and Eastview Estate.
-For a fine selection of craft beers, visit the New England Brewing Co.’s converted woolstore.
+Northeast of Tamworth is Uralla, where you can visit cellar doors and vineyard restaurants at Merilba Estate and Eastview Estate.
+For a fine selection of craft beers, stop by the New England Brewing Company.

-The annual one-day Seasons of New England celebrates the region’s producers in March, with many tempting stalls and live music.
-On scenic drives you can buy seasonal produce from farm gates, and in Tamworth and other towns enjoy shopping for delicious locally made treats at gourmet stores.
+The annual one-day Seasons of New England Expo celebrates the region’s producers in March, with stalls and live music.
+On scenic drives you can buy seasonal produce from farm gates, and in Tamworth and other towns enjoy shopping for locally-made treats at gourmet stores.